Agents

 max_turns | Maximum iterations per run (default: 50) |

-status | Current state: running or sleeping |
+status | Current state: running / sleeping / archived |

 sleep_until | When the agent will wake up (if sleeping) |

-adapters | Tools available to this agent |
+adapters | Tools available to this agent (seeded from the template’s adapter set) |

 Creating an Agent